carlolalu/kaban-chat/README.md

 ### lib.rs

 The library documentation itsself should be quite self-explaining, a part for the term 'Paket' (and the derived term).
-A paket is what I call a Message **serialised with serde and enclosed by the `Message::TCP_<INIT/END>_DELIMITER_U8 as char`**.
-I call Paket interchangeably both the string version and the u8 version (i.e. in bytes) of it, but usually I specify this as "string_paket" or as "utf8_paket".
+A paket is what I call a Message **serialised with serde, binarized (put in bytes) and enclosed by the bytes `Message::PAKET_<INIT/END>_U8`**.

 Regarding the errors: the choice had to be made between generic ones which could easily be converted (on the trace of the `anyhow` crate) or a bit more precise ones (on the trace of the `thiserror` crate).
 The choice fell on the latter one.

 - `lib.rs`:
   - `enum TextValidityError`
     - TooLong
-    - InvalidChars
   - `enum MsgFromUtf8PaketError`
     - NoInitDelimiter
     - NoEndDelimiter